Resources

 A beginner’s guide to the research-based pharmaceutical industry

-It takes more than a decade and $2.6 billion in R&D spending to create a research-based medicine.
+Developing an innovative medicine takes more than a decade and requires approximately $2.6 billion in investment.

 Phase 1